srtk-Negi/srtk-Negi/README.md

 ### Hi there 👋, my name is Sarthak Negi.
-#### I'm currently a sophomore at the University of Texas at San Antonio, majoring in Computer Science with a concentration in Data Science.
+#### I'm currently a junior at the University of Texas at San Antonio, majoring in Computer Science with a concentration in Data Science.

 - 🔭 I’m currently working on developing and training machine learning models for the DAC, UTSA.